gao-g/metaphor-in-context/README.md

 - data: contains formatted version of each corpus.
 Check notes in data folder for details.

-- baseline: lexical baseline for MOH-X (10-fold cross-validation), TroFi, and VUA dataset.
+- baseline: lexical baseline for MOH-X, TroFi, and VUA dataset.

 - context: biLSTM for verb classification task.